The sleeping beauty ballet

 The legacy of “The Sleeping Beauty” ballet is profound and far-reaching.
 Its storyline has roots in ancient folklore, with variations dating back to Greek mythology and adaptations by Giambattista Basile, Charles Perrault, and the Brothers Grimm.
 These literary traditions provided a strong foundation for the ballet’s enduring popularity.

 Key performances at the Imperial Theatre were crucial in establishing the ballet’s world premiere and reputation.
-Over the last one hundred years since, “The Sleeping Beauty” has been revived and reinterpreted by numerous ballet companies, each bringing their unique vision.
+Over the last one hundred years, “The Sleeping Beauty” has been revived and reinterpreted by numerous ballet companies, each bringing their unique vision.
 Kenneth MacMillan’s 1986 adaptation of the American Ballet Theatre highlighted its timeless appeal.

 Today, “The Sleeping Beauty” continues to enchant audiences worldwide.
 Its themes of love, magic, and the triumph of good over evil resonate with people of all ages, making it a beloved staple in classical ballet.
 The ballet’s enduring legacy is a testament to its artistic brilliance and universal appeal.